xinyangqi/506-group-12-project-/README.md

  - group_project_1.R (The first version of R solutions using packages **dplyr** and **mgcv**.
 Contains data cleaning, variable recoding and selection based on primary GAM model outcomes and a simple OLS for reference.
 Current GAM model includes factor variables and smooth splines up to k = 3.)
  - group_project_1.Rmd (Corresponding Rmarkdown file.)
  - group_project_1.html (Corresponding HTML file.
 Have to be downloaded for previewing.)
+ - group_project_1.1.R (A slightly modified version assessing the effect of single variable **pad**.
+Contains graphs for three versions of processed dataset.)
+ - group_project_2.R (The second version with more revision/addition:
+   - Modify the restrictions on valid respondents.
+   - Cancell restriction on **k**.
+   - Add a jitter to response **sleep** to mimic real-life situation.
+   - Make attempts towards cross-vaildation, though somewhat failed.
+   - Calculate the RMSEs. )

  **Ting-Wei Lin**:
   - group_project_tingwei.R (The first version of R file, contains R solutions using packages **data.table** and **splines**.
 Contains data cleaning, variable selection based on OLS outcomes and an OLS model keeping the main variables of interest.)